atlassian/github-for-jira/CONTRIBUTING.md

 + `STORAGE_SECRET`: It needs to be set to a 32 char secret (anything else fails).
 You can generate one by running `openssl rand -hex 32` in your terminal.
 +  `PRIVATE_KEY_PATH`: You'll also need to generate a new private key on your GitHub app page, download it, move it to the source root of this repo, and set `PRIVATE_KEY_PATH=<your-private-key-name>.pem`
 + `ATLASSIAN_URL`: The URL for the Jira instance you're testing it.
 If you don't have one now, please set the value of this variable after going through the step 1 of "Configuring the Jira instance" section of this document.
++ `TUNNEL_SUBDOMAIN`: the subdomain you want to use to allow access from the internet to your local machine (just replace &lt;yourname&gt; with your name)
++ `INSTANCE_NAME`: choose a name for your instance

 ## Running dependencies